FloCrystal/FloCrystal.github.io/_pages/about.md

 # 📰 Peer Review
-- Computers and Electronics in Agriculture Reviwer
+- Computers and Electronics in Agriculture Reviewer

 # 🎖 Honors and Awards
 - **2024.09** Outstanding Undergraduate Thesis Award by the Anhui Provincial Automation Society.